Yomisana/nextjs-whiteboard/README.md

+# ⚠️ Temporary announcement: There will not be any action on this repository at present.
+Since the current progress has not yet involved the action of making this whiteboard, we are sorry, but it has been put on npm... ⚠️

 # Nextjs Whiteboard
 This is a whiteboard for Nextjs.
 It is a simple whiteboard that allows you to draw on it.
 It is built using Nextjs.